 Why are the European Airports experiencing disruptions?

-Am I entitled to delayed flight or cancelled flight compensation?
+Am I entitled to a delayed flight or cancelled flight compensation?

 As always, air passengers suffering from these delayed or cancelled flights should know that they have rights granted to them under Regulation (EC) 261/2004.
 The airline has to provide you with free meals and drinks.
 You should also be allowed to make two free calls, use email or send a free fax.
 If you have to wait for the flight for one or more nights, the carrier has to provide you with free accommodation at a hotel, including transport to/from the airport.
 In case they’re unable/unwilling to do this, save the receipts: all “rational” expenses (no VIP penthouses, caviar or limos) should be refunded afterwards.
 Read more about flight compensation.

 Unfortunately, all of these airport-side disruptions are considered to be exceptional circumstances as defined by (EC) 261/2004 – which means you can’t claim delayed or cancelled flight compensation!
 Other rules still apply, so the airlines should still take care of you.